Ideq/TUD_UAV_3D_Pathfinding/README.md

-# Generator of 3-Dimensional vector field for path following
-This repository contains python helper files which allows the calculation and display of 3D paths and vector fields for using in robot path following.
+#3D pathgeneration and pathfollowing for UAV in VREP
+This repository contains python code, that can be ran in combination with the Roboter Simulation Platform VREP.
+We used this Platform to simulate Pathfinding, Pathsmoothing und Pathfollowing for an UAV in some different areas(one small test area and a bigger area showing 2 buildings of our univesity)

 ## Requirenments:

-Tested in Ubuntu 12.04 and 14.04 with Python 2.7
+Tested in Windows 8.1 and Mac OS with Python 2.7 in Spyder

 ## Installation

-1. Install Mayavi (Scientific visualization package for 2D and 3D data

-        sudo apt-get install mayavi2
+1. Install VREP

-2. Clone the repo.
+2. Clone the repo

-        git clone git@github.com:raultron/3d_path_vector_field.git
-3. Execute the file "Example.py" in python.
-If everything is working you should see a Mayavi windows with a visualization of the Path, the 3D vector field and the streamlines.
+3. Start the simulation of an area

+4. Run the UAV_main.py to start the mapdatageneration, pathgeneration and pathfollowing algorythm

+	###Step 1:

+	Generates an array with the mapdata for the current scene in VREP

+	Step 2:

+	Reads the starting position and the goal from the scene

+	Step 3:

+	Finds and interpolates a Path

+	Step 4:

+	Starts the pathfollowing

+	Step 5:

+	After the goal is reached, it shows the calculated path in comparison to the real path the UAV was flying in 2D.
 ## Documentation

 * The function **path_3d(pos, loop)** included in the file "PathGenerationCubic.py" takes as an argument an array of 3D points (pos) where the path should go through and a boolean (loop) which defines if the trayectory is closed or open.
 The return of the function is an array for each coordinate of the path and the time (path_x, path_y, path_z and path_t).